 Psychology is a good major if you're fascinated by human behavior.
 You'll study normal and abnormal behavior, learning, development and cognition, as well as how to conduct research in psychology.
 As a psychology major at Thomas More College, you will attend small classes, usually with less than 25 students, and become acquainted with both applied and scientific aspects of the field.
 You'll have the opportunity to intern at a hospital or in industry, to conduct and present research at an undergraduate conference and to engage in service projects related to your major.
 Such experiences contribute to your success in entering graduate school or the workforce.

 Thomas More College Sponsors Psychology Research Conference

 Thomas More College is a co-sponsor of the Annual Mid-America Undergraduate Psychology Research Conference (MAUPRC).
 Each year at this conference Psychology majors from throughout the Midwest present research papers and poster sessions during a day long meeting of research and guest speakers.
-Thomas More College will host the conference again in 2014.

 The psychology curriculum at Thomas More College provides a thorough grounding in the discipline of Psychology, from both scientific and clinical/applied aspects.
 The curriculum meets all ten goals identified by the Task Force on Undergraduate Psychology Major Competencies (2002) of the American Psychology Association.
 Students are able to complete a clinical concentration as part of the major.

 Internships and Research Experiences